 4. MZTDYTL Thermal Gloves

-These fur-trim touchscreen gloves have a water-resistant TPU leather exterior and are lined with thick insulated cotton and polar fleece.
+These fur-trimmed gloves have a high-density water-resistant TPU leather exterior and are lined with thick cotton and polar fleece.

 Cons: They may run on the bigger side.